chaseruskin/legoHDL/README.md

-   open         opens the downloaded block with the configured text-editor port         print ports list of specified entity graph        visualize dependency graph for reference export       generate a recipe file from labels build        execute a custom configured script run          export and build in a single step release      release a new version of the current block
+   open         opens the downloaded block with the configured text-editor port         print ports list of specified entity graph        visualize dependency graph for reference export       generate a blueprint file from labels build        execute a custom configured script run          export and build in a single step release      release a new version of the current block